 Do you have a question?
 This material was compiled to assist parents/guardians and students to obtain answers to questions as quickly as possible.
 Please call sources as needed below by dialing the appropriate number.

-Mr. Bashore.
-Director cody.bashore@jcschools.us 659-3049
+Mr. Bashore, Director cody.bashore@jcschools.us 659-3049

-Mr. Plume, Assistant Director travis.plume@icschools.us 659-3103
+Mr. Jobe, Assistant Director brian.jobe@jcschools.us 659-3103

 Mrs. Hinton, CTE Student Services Coordinator kara.hinton@jcschools.us 659-3113